Braid representatives minimizing the number of simple walks

 Given a simple walk $W$, recall that the active crossings are where the walk jumps down from the overcrossing arc to the undercrossing arc.
 If the $i$-th crossing is active, we record this with $a_i$.
 As usual, the crossings are labeled $1,2,\ldots, \ell$ from top to bottom of the braid.
 The collection of active crossings of $W$ determines a monomial in $\{a_1,\ldots, a_\ell\}$, and thus we see that a simple walk determines a monomial.
 Conversely, the monomial in $\{a_1,\ldots, a_\ell\}$ uniquely determines the simple walk $W$.
 We will explain this below, but before we do, notice that not every monomial corresponds to a simple walk.
 For example, the trefoil braid $\si_1^3$ has three crossings and so there are $2^3=8$ possible monomials.
 However, it has only one simple walk corresponding to the monomial $a_2$.

 Suppose then that $a_{i_1}\cdots a_{i_k}$ is a monomial, indicating that the crossings $i_1,\ldots, i_k$ are active.
 We perform an oriented smoothing at each active crossing.
 Since the walk jumps down there, the crossing type determines which of the arcs are active and which are not.
 Specifically, if the crossing is positive, the active arc is the one on the left, and if the crossing is negative, the active arc is the one on the right (see \Cref{figure-5}).
-At each active crossing, we color the active arc red and the inactive arc black.
-We then extend the red and black arcs through all the remaining crossings and around the back of the braid closure, continuing again through the braid and around the back as many times as necessary.
+At each active crossing, we mark the active arc using some marking scheme.
+(In all figures, the active arcs have zebra stripes.)
+We then extend the marking along the arc through any inactive crossings and around the back of the braid closure, continuing again through the braid and around the back as many times as necessary, until reaching another active crossing.

-One of two things will happen.
-Either the red and black arcs will collide, in which case the monomial does not correspond to a valid simple walk, or they do not collide, and every arc of the braid is colored either red or black.
-In this case, we claim that every arc is colored, and to see that we argue by contradiction.
-If the partial smoothing of $\be$ contains an arc that ends up not being colored red or black in the process, then we can follow this arc along the closure of the partial smoothing and it will only pass through inactive crossings before returning to itself.
+One of two things will happen at this active crossing.
+Either the extended marking is on an inactive arc, in which case the monomial does not correspond to a valid simple walk, or it is on the active arc.
+If the second case holds for all extended arcs, then this is a valid simple walk.
+Notice that, in that case, every arc of the partial smoothing of the braid closure is connected to either an active or an inactive arc.
+To see that we argue by contradiction.
+If the partial smoothing of $\wh{\be}$ contains an arc that is not connected to an active or an inactive arc, then we can follow it along $\wh{\be}$ and it will only pass through inactive crossings before returning to itself.
 Therefore, it determines a sublink of the closure of $\be$, which contradicts the assumption that the closure of $\be$ is a knot.

-Note that, in the second case, the simple walk is determined by the red arcs, and we can then read the full operator by recording all the crossings it passes through.
+Note that, in the second case, the simple walk is determined by the active or marked arcs, and once those are specified we can read the full operator by recording all the crossings it passes through.
 This explains why the simple walk is determined by its active crossings.
-Note that, in order for the red arcs to be a simple walk, the first strand of the braid at the top and bottom must be inactive (black).
+Note that, in order for the marked arcs to be a simple walk, the first strand of the braid at the top and bottom must be inactive.